yash21saraf/ActivityRecognition/README.md

 # Activity_Recognition

+The code will be updated very soon, the code requires better abstraction for reading data and processing.

 Activity Recognition has been studied using Human Pose Estimation.
 The details of the code have and how to run them have been added to the respective README.